dockerian/js-ui/vue/static/README.md

   * On the right side, the edge slider (in dark turquoise color) can sense the mouse hovering (for about half second) to open Settings pane on the right, as a quicker and easier method than opening the full Settings page.

+<a name="signin"><br/></a>
+### Sign-In

+  * JsUi perspectives require user to sign in before being able to access any perspective page, while other pages, e.g. About, Message Board, and Settings are always viewable.

+  * On start of the application, it is "Logged in as [anonymous]".
+    And perspective pages are blocked with "Please Sign In to access this perspective" message.

+  * Please use the <span class="btn">Sign In</span> button,
+    or click the person icon at top-right corner to open a Sign-In dialog form.

+  * Currently a Simplified Sign-In process is allowing user to input user id (normally the email alias) and full name on Sign-In dialog form.

+  * As user typing, an auto-complete dropdown list will prompt if the input matches any in a pre-defined list.

+  * Both user id and name must be matched to complete the Sign-In.

 <a id="p" name="p"><br/></a>
 ## Perspectives